Mental Health Guidance: Counselling Vs. Counseling

 In the UK, over 635,000 adults saw an NHS (National Health Service) therapist in 2021, a 5% increase from previous years.
 However, this number does not factor in the number of adults seeking treatment under a non-public mental health provider or with insurance.
 In addition, the population of the UK is lower than the population of the US.

-What kinds of therapies do counselors use?
+What kinds of counseling techniques do counselors use?

 Many counselors are a part of a counseling association, in which they complete continuing education and build on skills learned through their counseling program.
 As a result, there are many types of therapies that are practiced within the UK and the US.
 Some of the most common can include the following: